 Your website is not a “magic formula” or “silver bullet” solution, but it is part of the normal means God has given us to reach the world around us.

-Pastors, let’s make it the tool that it can be to reach people with the gospel and welcome them into the body of Christ rather than another burden to slow down our mission.
+Pastors, let’s make it the tool that it can be to reach people with the gospel and welcome them into the body of Christ rather than another burden to slow down our mission, or an obstacle for people to overcome.

 Chris Gensheer is the founder of Empathy Marketing Group, StoryBrand Certified Guide, and a Pastor.
 He believes that if churches are sharing the greatest story ever told, they need to share it in clear and compelling ways where people are – online.
 Check out what he can do for your church at www.empathymarketinggroup.com.